antor44/livestream_video/README.md

 ## playlist4whisper & livestream_video.sh

-`playlist4whisper` is a graphical application that allows you to easily manage and launch `livestream_video.sh`.
+`playlist4whisper` manages media streams playlists, plays media, and creates `.srt` subtitle files from local media files, and transcribes audio via AI with configurable timeshift, multi-instance/user support, translation, and TTS. `playlist4whisper` is a graphical application that allows you to easily manage and launch `livestream_video.sh`.
 It provides a user-friendly interface to configure all transcription and translation options, manage TV channel playlists, and store settings.

 *This new version of the Python application and the Bash script supports the latest versions of **whisper.cpp 1.8.x**, which introduces an internal **VAD (Voice Activity Detection)**.
 The code has also been updated to support changes in the whisper.cpp toolchain, such as the new `whisper-quantize` executable name.